 Throughout the years technology has changed.
 We changed our habits, the way we listen to our favorite songs and the support we use for listening.

-Nowadays, I guess we all have a smartphone with a monthly subscription music stream service.
-And most likely we listen to the music through a Bluetooth connection to the car audio system, headphones, earphones, or speakers.
+Nowadays, I guess we all have a smartphone with a monthly subscription music streaming service.
+And most likely we listen to music through a Bluetooth connection to the car audio system, headphones, earphones, or speakers.

 As you can guess there’s a very strong connection between all of those factors and how the music is produced.
 According to many critics, the loudness war reduced the audio fidelity, compromising the dynamic range of sound.
 But some disagree.

 A lot has been said, and there’s plenty of articles about numbers, algorithms, and audio tests.
 What I want to share with you instead, is my experience as a music producer.

 In this article, I will be explaining how to deal with loudness and dynamic range, and how to stay competitive in a world that requires your music to be ‘loud enough’.
 As well as how to keep the highest quality possible.

 The Loudness War

 Honestly, I don’t like this kind of expression, but it gives you an idea about the craziness around it.

 As you can guess the term “Loudness War” refers to the trend of increasing audio levels in recorded music.
 It also seems like having the loudest album is the winning point for success.

 Just to give an idea about the hype behind this concept – many people coming to my recording studio would tell me, “We want our album sounding… LOUD!”.
 Well, they were more concerned about the overall loudness rather than staying focused on the music quality.